 That whole plan changed when I had to find a last-minute alternative to the Ikea butcher block.
 But in my panicked sourcing challenge, I wound up with a blessing in disguise: instead of beech or birch, my new countertops would be made of walnut.
 In its natural state, this particular species of wood was already a friend of Darth Vader (on the dark side).
 I wouldn’t have to stain it to make it darker – I could keep it au naturele and get the color I wanted.
-So instead of having a limited list of products to then make the counter food-safe, I could use a product as simple as mineral oil — which would protect my counters from water & normal use, but still keep the counters safe around food prep.
-Again, I wouldn’t be actually cutting things directly onto the counter (I would still use a cutting board), but I wouldn’t have to concern myself with the possible contamination issue either.
+That meant that instead of having a limited list of products to then make the counter food-safe, I could use a product as simple as mineral oil — which would protect my counters from water and normal use, but still keep the counters safe around food prep.
+Again, I wouldn’t be actually cutting things directly onto the counter (I still use a cutting board), but I wouldn’t have to concern myself with the possible contamination issue either.
 Right on.